 - tooth grinding

-For some patients, the disorders may disappear by themselves; for others, they may come and go, or may worsen over time.
-TMD disorders are often managed, rather than cured.
-Your general dentist may recommend treatment, or he or she may refer you to a physician or dental specialist.
+For some patients, TMD may disappear by themselves.
+For others, they may come and go, or may worsen over time.
+TMD are often managed, rather than cured.
+Your general dentist may recommend treatment, or they may refer you to a physician or a dental specialist.

-There are several ways TMD may be managed.
-The success of the treatment often depends upon you and your dentist working together to find what works to relieve your symptoms.
+The success of the treatment often depends upon you and your dentist working together to find what works best to relieve your symptoms.

 Treatment may involve a series of steps.
 The step-by-step plan allows you to try simple treatment before moving on to more involved treatment.
-Experts generally recommend a “less is often best” approach to treating TMJ disorders.
+Experts generally recommend a “less is often best” approach to treating TMD.

 - eating softer foods or avoiding foods that cause symptoms